Administrative Authority and Responsibility

 As a rule, administrative and clerical salaries are treated as indirect costs, except as outlined in the following guidelines.
 These are considered Office of Management and Budget (OMB) exceptions.
 A non-exhaustive list of administrative and clerical positions includes fiscal officers, accountants, secretaries, directors, vice presidents, president, office personnel, executive assistants, and administrators.

-1. The specific type and nature of the services are not provided by the departmental
+- The specific type and nature of the services are not provided by the departmental administration account; and

 It is the responsibility of the Principal Investigator (PI) or Project Director to support and justify in the proposal all direct costs to be charged to a sponsored award.
 The office of Sponsored Program Accounting will approve direct costs that meet Cost Accounting Standards exceptions guidelines.